Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. The system prints out flash cards
 ### Alternate Sequences
 1. The user doesn't click on the print button
-a.
-The user maintains in the PDF version of the flash cards
+* The user maintains in the PDF version of the flash cards
 1. If the user does not have a connected or compatible printer
-a.
-The system displays an error message
+* The system displays an error message
-b.
-The system prompts the user to connect a working printer
+* The system prompts the user to connect a working printer
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions